dmmortimer/KindReads/README.md

 - fetches all orders then fetches each line item and outputs a csv of books in orders, with tags
 - expensive to do all orders, use carefully

-validate-import-csv.py
-- validate a product CSV file before it is imported into Shopify

 fopla_csv_generator.rb
  - Ruby script that reads ISBNs from a CSV, pulls book information via API and outputs a CSV for uploading to Shopify
  - Outputs up to three CSVs: